 A history of low utilisation and recent losses gave rise to indication of impairment for certain of the Group's steel beams and columns.
-The impairment assessment was significant to our audit due to the carrying amounts of the certain steel beams and columns' (representing 54% of the Group's total non-current assets as at 31 December 2019) and the judgment involved in making various assumptions in determining the underlying value-in-use computation in the impairment assessment.
-The assessment required management to make various assumptions such as the discount rate, the projected revenue growth rate, the expected revenue and costs used in the cash flow forecast.
-As such, we considered the impairment assessment of certain steel beams and columns to be a key audit matter.
+The impairment assessment was significant to our audit due to the carrying amounts of these certain steel beams and columns which represent 54% of the Group's total non-current assets as at 31 December 2020, and the significant judgment involved in making various assumptions in determining the underlying value-in-use computation in the impairment assessment.
+The assessment required management to make various assumptions such as the discount rate, the projected revenue growth rate, and the expected revenue and costs used in the cash flow forecast.
+As such, we considered the impairment assessment of these certain steel beams and columns to be a key audit matter.